-MiQen version 2.0 or higher is required for programming and monitoring MC774 Quality Analyser.
-Software installation is stored on a CD as a part of consignment or it can be downloaded from www.iskra.eu.
+MiQen version 2.0 or higher is required for programming and monitoring MC 7×0A Power Monitoring Device.
+Software installation can be downloaded from www.iskra.eu.

-MiQen has very intuitive help system.
+MiQen has a very intuitive help system.
 All functions and settings are described in Info window on the bottom of MiQen window.